 Majority of the Group's ALM risks are interest rate related risks; consequently the tolerance level is limited in BPV terms (10-basispoint upward parallel yield curve shift impact on net present value).
 The interest rate risk is also measured with scenario analyses (including stressed environment).
-In December 2015 new pillar 2 ALM capital model (ALM CM) was introduced.
-ALM-CM is used to determine the amount of capital that is required in view of the ALM risk profile in the banking.
+ALM-Capital Model determines the amount of capital that is required in view of the ALM risk profile in the banking.
 ALM-CM measures the impact of very severe events on the Available Capital under Pillar I. Its scope is limited to 'risks to capital', i.e. the risks that cause a decrease of the regulatory available capital.
 Banking book's inherent risks are interest rate risk, inflation and equity risk that are measured and monitored according to the Group approach.
 Foreign currency or real-estate risk is not inherent in the banking book.

-The BPV tables below present the results of reasonable possible changes of the fair value of the financial instruments held at fair value on 31 December 2015 and 2014.
+The BPV tables below present the results of reasonable possible changes of the fair value of the financial instruments held at fair value on 31 December 2016 and 2015.
 Possible alternatives were calculated based on the scenarios of 10, 100, and 200 basis point parallel shifts in yield curves.
 The banking book is limited in BPV by an internally set limit.
 The results contain the impact of derivative exposures too.